Waking up with a sore throat that really hurts when you swallow. Jamming your finger

 (cells that help your body send and receive information) send millions of messages

-brain then makes you feel pain.
-So if you put your hand on a hot stove, your nerves
+going on.
+Your brain then makes you feel pain.
+So if you put your hand on a hot stove,

-call your brain, and your brain quickly sends the message that your hand hurts.
-You
+your nerves call your brain, and your brain quickly sends the message that your hand

-get this message and pull your hand away from the hot stove, which saves your hand
+hurts.
+You get this message and pull your hand away from the hot stove, which saves

 People don't come with warning lights, like the lights on a car dashboard that